deltachat-bot/bot-pages/development.md

         maybe_do_something(msg)
 ```

-Messages that don't belong to an existing chat must be filtered from a different event: [`DC_EVENT_MSGS_CHANGED`](https://c.delta.chat/group__DC__EVENT.html#ga0f52cdaad70dd24f7540abda6193cc2d).
-The code must check that the message is put into the chat called "deaddrop", which is the bucket for all content messages that don't belong to an existing chat yet (e.g. if someone sends you an initial message).
+Messages that don’t belong to an existing chat must be filtered from a different event: [`DC_EVENT_MSGS_CHANGED`](https://c.delta.chat/group__DC__EVENT.html#ga0f52cdaad70dd24f7540abda6193cc2d).
+The code must check that the message is put into the chat called “deaddrop”.
+You may now it from the app as "Contact Requests".
+The "deaddrop" is the bucket for all content messages which don’t belong to an existing chat yet (e.g. if someone sends you an initial message).

 In Python: